survivejs/webpack-book/manuscript/developing_with_webpack/automatic_browser_refresh.md

 W> You should use *webpack-dev-server* strictly for development.
 If you want to host your application, consider other standard solutions, such as Apache or Nginx.

+W> An IDE feature known as **safe save** can wreak havoc with hot loading.
+Therefore it is advisable to turn it off when using a HMR based setup.

 ## Getting Started with *webpack-dev-server*

 To get started with *webpack-dev-server*, execute: